·

 Where Can My Pet Travel With Me in Europe?

-Most EU countries have pretty straightforward rules, with the exception of Ireland, United Kingdom and Iceland.
+Most EU countries have pretty straightforward rules, except Ireland, the United Kingdom and Iceland.
 These countries require all pets to arrive in cargo instead of the cabin.

 However, some airlines have banned 21 dogs breeds and 4 cat breeds as they’re more sensitive.
 If your pet is on this list below you might want to check directly to find out how to proceed.